ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 #### From _South Australian Weekly Chronicle (Adelaide, SA : 1858 - 1867)_

 #### 1867-01-19 &middot; Adelaide, South Australia

 <table style="width: 100%;"><tr><td style="width: 50%">

-reached the precise spot occupied by the
-skull of Koger Williams.
-There making a
-turn as if going round the skull, it
 followed the direction of the backbone
 to the hips.
 Here it divided into two
 branches, sending one along each leg to